RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/storage-monitoring.md

 ---
 layout: classic-docs
-title: Frontend - Dynamic module Licenses
+title: Frontend - Dynamic module Search Results
-short-title: licenses
+short-title: storage-monitoring
 ---

 ## Description

-This module is a dynamic configurable module to be used in REGARDS user interfaces.
-It displays a configured project license page in an iframe and ask for a license acceptance.
+This module is a dynamic configurable module for the configurable REGARDS user interfaces.
+It displays AIP storage devices capacity and remaining space.
+It is also used internally to show AIP storage devices capacity in project administration interface.

 ## Module structure